LUCIT-Systems-and-Development/unicorn-binance-websocket-api/SECURITY.md

 ## Reporting a Bug

-`Oliver Zehentleitner` takes all security bugs in `unicorn-binance-websocket-api` seriously.
+`LUCIT System and Development` takes all security bugs in `unicorn-binance-websocket-api` seriously.
 Thank you for improving the security of `unicorn-binance-websocket-api`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.